Individual IFS + Depth Therapy

 • You grew up feeling misunderstood in your identity by your family, community, or society at large, and while you want to respect others’ experiences, you want space to live your own truth.
 (This could mean anything from racial or gender identity to career choice, hobby and lifestyle choices, spirituality, or being a highly sensitive person.)

-What does therapy look like?
+Slowing Down: What doES IFS and depth therapy look like?

 • We might explore the influence of past events on your present beliefs and coping strategies.